Get insider access

 No

 The interface is very simple and consists of a set of lights that inform you which setting you're using.
-However, unless you know what each light corresponds to, you have to get close to the bar to read the text above the lights.
+However, unless you know what each light corresponds to, you must get close to the bar to read the text above the lights.

 Additional Features